 Environmentally responsible computing - Minimising PC energy consumption

-As part of the university's commitment to reducing its carbon footprint, a project is ongoing in Planning and Information to reduce and control the amount of energy used in running PCs.
+As part of the university's commitment to reducing its carbon footprint, a project is ongoing in IT Services to reduce and control the amount of energy used in running PCs.

 A product called NightWatchman is being used to centrally manage the power state of staff and student PCs to minimise energy usage, coordinated with the necessary security update maintenance.

 NightWatchman is helping to reduce average PC power costs from £30,000 each month to under £16,000, an average saving of over £14,000 each month.